Skasselbard/NixOS-K3s-Cluster/README.md

 The following assumptions may be of interest:

 - K3s runs in containers on one or more host machines
-- The k3s server is running in a [nixos-container](https://nixos.wiki/wiki/NixOS_Containers) (because it is an easy NixOS integration)
+- The K3s server is running in a [nixos-container](https://nixos.wiki/wiki/NixOS_Containers) (because it is an easy NixOS integration)
-- The k3s agent runs in a podman container (because it needs to be privileged access, which I couldn't figure out for the nixos-containers)
+- The K3s agent runs in a podman container (because it needs to be privileged access, which I couldn't figure out for the nixos-containers)
-- Every host and k3s container have a static IP address
+- Every host and K3s container has a static IP address
-- Each host can run at most one k3s server and/or agent
+- Each host can run at most one K3s server and/or agent
-  - hosts can be defined without k3s containers for additional deployments
+  - hosts can be defined without K3s containers for additional deployments
 - The network is configured as macvlan
   - including the host configuration
-  - the host and the k3s containers share the same interface
+  - the host and the K3s containers share the same interface
 - Containers are in the same subnet with the same gateway as the host
   - which of course should be reachable from the deploying machine
 - The nix configuration is built on the deploying machine
+  - the auto generated files use paths that are only valid on the generating machine
 - Each host has an admin user
-  - The NixOS on the associated container for the k3s server (if it exists) has the same admin user
+  - The NixOS on the nested K3s server container (if it exists) has the same admin user
 - Hosts are accessible by ssh
   - ssh connections prohibit passwords and root logins (only ssh keys are allowed)
   - the admin user has a password for sudo once an ssh connection is established
 - Kubernetes versions are shared
-  - All k3s-servers run the same NixOs version
+  - All K3s-servers run the same NixOs version
-  - All k3s-agents run the same Kubernetes image
+  - All K3s-agents run the same Kubernetes image
+- The data on the installation medium is disposable and can be overwritten

 No data folders are mounted for the containers.
 Deleting the Container deletes all Kubernetes data on the host.